Smooth Implementations Require Collaboration

 In a recent Accenture Research global survey of business and IT leaders worldwide, 77% of executives said that their technology architecture is becoming critical to the organization's overall success.

 When it comes to significant initiatives to transform a health plan's business, like a system migration, it requires buy-in from the executive level down to the teammates who will work on the new platform.
 Without buy-in and collaboration, the implementation process is always much more challenging.

 I understand when plans are mindful of time and resources and say, for example, "I don't think we need a technical person to join this part of the process."
 However, if a project is understaffed from the onset, customers will spend more time and resources doing catch-up.
 Ramping down is always easier than ramping up mid-project.
 The entire process goes much smoother someone at the table can quickly solve an issue or answer a question to keep the project moving forward.
 Otherwise, clients will spend valuable time scrambling to find the right people and getting them up to speed.

 The most successful projects I've worked on are those where the team includes expertise from all facets of the project.
 When health plans have everyone aligned―project managers, account executives, consultants, financial analysts, IT, etc.―from the beginning, they will achieve the best result.

 A health plan’s core administration system sits at the center of its ecosystem and is vital to creating a competitive advantage.
-HealthRules® delivers value to customers by simplifying and optimizing the process of software upgrades and ensuring the latest feature sets are provided to our customers faster, easier, and at lower costs.
+HealthRules® core administrative processing system delivers value to customers by simplifying and optimizing the process of software upgrades and ensuring the latest feature sets are provided to our customers faster, easier, and at lower costs.
 Download the data sheet to learn more.